dosovma/word_of_wisdom/readme.md

 - docker-compose build
 - docker compose up

-You will see a logs and quote from world of wisdom.
+You will see logs and quote from world of wisdom.

 Client will finish automatically.
 Server should be stopped by executing CTRL+C.